matt7045/GonkStonks/README.md

 3) User makes brokerage account.
 (Can't automate this process because of CAPTCHA) Once account has been made, user can input credentials into **page 2**

+# GUI
+Dead-simple.
+TKinter?
+## Page 1
+1) Text box for username
+2) Text box for password
+3) Text box for LOGIN...Login saves USERNAME and PASSWORD to variables
 ## Page 2
 1) Text box for quantity
 2) Text box for price
-3) Button for buy...
-Calls a function named *buttonClicked( quantity, price )
+3) Button for buy...Should call a function *buttonClicked( )*

-# Interface, AKA the code inside the buttonClicked( quantity, price ) function...
-1) Does API call to buy the sacred gonkstonk, at *quantity, price* I'll do.
-#
+# INTERFACE

+## The buttonClicked() function...
+1) You will import the file *apiWrapper.py*
+2) You will call the function *apiWrapper.limit_buy(username, password, quantity, price)
+3) The *apiWrapper.limit_buy(username, password, quantity, price)* function will handle all backend API ish, and place the order.
+I'll do.